 In order to move closer to any solution however, we need to first acknowledge that injustice, inequality and more specifically, enduring poverty, are not naturally occurring phenomenon, but rather products of human society.
 The global economic structure that we currently exist within is a recent invention, and like all inventions it was an advancement at the time but also has much space to move further towards perfection.

 The imperfections of the current economic paradigm have in a short period of time created gross disparity, poverty, malnutrition, homelessness, mortgage stress and burgeoning debt.
-Rather than blaming endemic problems within certain sectors of society we are becoming ever more aware that it is the structures governing our economic life that actually facilitate this injustice and exasperate the situation.
+Rather than blaming endemic problems within certain sectors of society we are becoming ever more aware that it is the structures governing our economic life that actually facilitate this injustice and exacerbate the situation.

 As an ever-increasing proportion of the human population falls below the poverty line, as the extreme concentration of wealth becomes a more apparent and frequently discussed topic of public conversation, and the once prosperous middle class of western societies join the ranks of an ever-expanding economic proletariat, we find ourselves with a very wide opening for new ideas and conversations to be had.
 The tired rhetoric of consumerist capitalism is failing us and new questions are being asked.

 The function of the economy should be to facilitate the exchange of goods and services so each member of society is able to apply themselves in various forms of work and also be able to exchange those hours of work for items they need.

 The household has been mismanaged however and the ‘flaws’ that we recognize now are actually deliberate design constraints implemented to maintain what was thought to be the balance of justice and righteousness.

 The current economic paradigm, in fact democracy as well, were both designed with attention to detail for the purpose of maintaining power and influence within certain classes of society.
 Over time, this design has led to the inevitable concentration of wealth which brings with it economic hardship for others.